Quick chat I had with a friend…

 - HTTP/2 protocol came out allowing parallel requests (imagine multiple cashiers instead of one).
 With multiple cashiers, requests were served quicker as separate smaller requests rather than combined.
 HTTP/2 gave such massive performance increases, you would expect almost immediate adoption.
 Unfortunately, it required HTTPS (TLS/SSL certificates) which weren’t yet standardized (also cost money/skills to implement).

 - As expected, low-budget webhosting clients weren’t willing to pay for SSL or deal with technical hassles of setup/renewal for them.
 They also weren’t necessarily if you didn’t have a store.
 (At the time, no 1-click solution existed for installing TLS/SSL certificates; you had to copy-paste long bits of encrypted text and wonder if you did it right.)

 - But then the industry changed…Google started requiring all websites to have HTTPS or risk being penalized on their search engine rankings.
 The only one thing left in the way was affordable TLS/SSL certificates.
 Luckily for everyone, Let’s Encrypt came out with free TLS/SSL certificates—HOORAY!
 Webhosts started offering 1-click solutions overnight and HTTPS (alongside with HTTP/2) became the standard.

 - While the webhosting and web-browser industry made HTTP/2 and HTTPS standard; outdated page speed tests (and many speed-up guides) are still recommended practices like decreasing the number of requests.
 We are still living in that conflicted aftermath today.
 For the record: I’m all for decreasing code and even requests; I just don’t see the point of wasting precious server resources to combine code into one lump file that takes longer to process.

-People think that because their server sent out less requests, it means their server did less work…but that is false thinking.
+People think that because their server sent out fewer requests, it means their server did less work…but that is false thinking.
 Your server sends out the same amount of code no matter what.
 If anything, your server may work harder because you merged.
 Merging CSS also has a few annoying issues…instead of letting your page render immediately, it now has to wait for your entire CSS to load.

 Imagine eating at a restaurant with 20 friends.
 Do you want the food to come out as soon as it’s ready?
 Or only when everyone’s order is cooked?